Top 10 Effective Study Habits for College Students

 2. Eliminate lifestyle distractions

 Technology offers unprecedented ways to access new information.
-However, it also creates distractions that prevent you from concentrating on your research.
+However, it also creates distractions that can prevent you from concentrating on your research.
 Stick to academic websites, silence your phone, and turn off your wireless connection as soon as you have enough information to write.

 3. Schedule your study time